 - A resource they might not have seen

 Then ask a simple question or let the conversation keep going.
+Let the relationship build before you ask for their time.

-Here’s a sample conversation:
+Here’s a sample three-message sequence:

-“Hey Taylor, I see that you’re in biotech.
-There’s been so much shifting lately.
-Curious, how is your team adapting to all the changes in regulation and funding?”
+Message 1: Light touch + genuine curiosity “Hey Taylor, I see that you’re in biotech.
+There’s been so much shifting lately, between funding tightening and regulatory changes.
+Curious, how is your team adapting?”

+Message 2: Follow up with something useful “Hey Taylor, just circling back in case my last note got buried.
 I work with biotech teams on navigating change, especially around growth, retention, and new funding shifts.
-Here’s an article on recent funding laws: [insert link].
+Here’s an article that might be relevant to where things are headed: [insert link].
 Thought it might be helpful given your work.”

 Conclusion